Bachelor of Science in Geographic Information Science

 Mathematics General Education Requirement - met below

-Social Science General Education Electives6
+Social or Behavioral Science General Education Electives6

 Natural Science plus Lab 7